FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 ### The humble 1D LUT

 A 1D LUT is a simple array of numbers.
 If the 1D LUT is an RGB image, then a 1D LUT is a 1D array of colors.
-According that array, we will color our gray video.
+According to that array, we will color our gray video.
 In the context of graphics programming, this gets uploaded as a 1D-texture to the graphics card, where it is used to transform the single channel pixels into RGB.

 <div class="center-child">
 <select id="lutSelector">